Bioconductor/BioC2020/docs/registration.md

 | Early Bird Industry Rate | $420.00     | Available soon            |
 | Regular Academic Rates   | $620.00     | Goes On Sale July 9, 2020 |
 | Regular Industry Rates   | $820.00     | Goes On Sale July 9, 2020 |

+## Cancellation Policy

+Bioconductor is	a non-profit organization, and conferences are designed only to break even every year.
+As a result we are generally unable to offer individual refunds.

+In light of uncertainty caused by COVID-19, there is the possibility of a change in format or date of the BioC2020 conference.
+If this happens, anyone already registered will be offered the option of a refund.